-- 2) Translate the Polish parts of the sentences into English. - 1 My older sister (zmieniła pracę) three times this year. - 2 My uncle John (pracował jako policjant) for many years.
-Now he's retired. - 3 (Jak długo jesteś) a manager here? - 4 Look at the news.
-They (właśnie powiedzieli) that there will be more jobs for young people. - 5 In the last few months (nie znalazłam) any work I'd like to do. - 6 (Czy pracowałeś) anywhere last summer? - 7 My father (nigdy nie narzekal) about his boss while he was working for that firm.
+3) Translate the Polish parts of the sentences into English.

+- 1 My older sister has changed jobs (zmieniła pracę) three times this year. - 2 My uncle John worked as a police officer (pracował jako policjant) for many years.
+Now he's retired. - 3 How long have you been (Jak długo jesteś) a manager here? - 4 Look at the news.
+They have just said (właśnie powiedzieli) that there will be more jobs for young people. - 5 In the last few months I haven't found (nie znalazłam) any work I'd like to do. - 6 Did you work (Czy pracowałeś) anywhere last summer? - 7 My father never complained (nigdy nie narzekał) about his boss while he was working for that firm.

-- 3) Complete the sentences with the correct form of the verbs in brackets.
+- 4) Complete the sentences with the correct form of the verbs in brackets.
 Use the present perfect simple or present perfect continuous.
-Sometimes both forms are correct. - 1 How many jobs (you / have) so far? - 2 I (try) to finish this project all morning, but I still need more time. - 3 How long (your father / work) for this company? - 4 I (jog) all morning and I'm exhausted now. - 5 I (not experience) too many problems at work since I started last month. - 6 My mother (look for) a job for the last ten months. - 7 A girl from a call centre (call) me five times this week to sell me a new phone!

-4> Rewrite the sentences, starting with the phrases given.

-- 1 / know how to deal with children.
-I'm good . - 2 My responsibility is to look after the clients.
-I am responsible . - 3 I'm good at organising events.
-Organising events is . - 4 Impatience is sometimes my weakness.
-I may . - 5 I have worked with children before.
-I have . - 5) Complete the sentences from an application letter with appropriate words.
-Then put them in the correct order. - 1 I my CV and copies of language - 2 I forward to from you. - 3 I believe I would be a candidate for this position. - 4 I would like to apply the post lifeguard at the Aqua Centre. - 5 I am very fit.
-What is , I consider to be an excellent swimmer. - 6 I am writing response the job advertisement I found online.
+Sometimes both forms are correct. - 1 How many jobs have you had (you / have) so far? - 2 I have been trying (try) to finish this project all morning, but I still need more time. - 3 How long has your father been working / has your father worked (your father / work) for this company? - 4 I have been jogging (jog) all morning and I'm exhausted now. - 5 I haven't experienced (not experience) too many problems at work since I started last month. - 6 My mother has been looking for (look for) a job for the last ten months. - 7 A girl from a call centre has called (call) me five times this week to sell me a new phone! - 5> Rewrite the sentences, starting with the phrases given. - 1 I know how to deal with children.
+I'm good (at dealing) with children. - 2 My responsibility is to look after the clients.
+I am responsible for looking after the clients. - 3 I'm good at organising events.
+Organising events is my strong point. - 4 Impatience is sometimes my weakness.
+I may be a little impatient / be impatient sometimes / be impatient at times. - 5 I have worked with children before.
+I have experience working with children. - 6) Complete the sentences from an application letter with appropriate words.
+Then put them in the correct order. - 1 I enclose my CV and copies of language certificates. - 2 | look forward to hearing from you. - 3 I believe I would be a perfect/suitable candidate for this position. - 4 I would like to apply for the post of lifeguard at the Aqua Centre. - 5 I am very fit.
+What is more, I consider myself to be an excellent swimmer. - 6 I am writing in response to the job advertisement I found online.